Physical Therapist Assistant

 Why Choose Central Piedmont

-In our program, you immediately dive into training; beginning in the second fall semester, you complete four clinical education courses.
-You will sped 40 hours per week in clinical facilities during those courses to apply learned skills under the supervision of a physical therapist or physical therapist assistant.
+In our physical therapist assistant program, you immediately dive into training.
+Beginning in the second fall semester, you complete four clinical education courses.
+You will spend 40 hours per week in clinical facilities during those courses to apply learned skills under the supervision of a physical therapist or physical therapist assistant.

 Real World Education